Our Team

 Dr Cristina Richie joined the Centre in August 2023.
 She is Lecturer and Cohort Lead for the MSc in Data and Artificial Intelligence Ethics at the University of Edinburgh’s Futures Institute.
 Her research is driven by a global vision of clean, just, and ethical health care and technology through the development of strategies and policies.

-The Centre is led by Director Shannon Vallor, the Baillie Gifford Professor in Ethics of Data and Artificial Intelligence at the University of Edinburgh’s Futures Institute and Department of Philosophy.
+Co-Director of the Centre, Shannon Vallor is the Baillie Gifford Professor in Ethics of Data and Artificial Intelligence at the University of Edinburgh’s Futures Institute and Department of Philosophy.
 Professor Vallor also chairs the University’s AI and Data Ethics Advisory Board.

 Zeerak Talat joined the Centre in November 2024.
 They are Chancellor’s Fellow in Responsible Machine Learning and AI.
 Their research centres on if, and how, machine learning and AI technologies can be used towards fair and equitable futures to answer how machine learning and AI should look, if we must live with them in our societies.